 Minneapolis Institute of Art

-Featuring over 80,000 pieces of art spanning centuries and hailing from all over the world, the art museum is bound to have a piece that speaks to your soul.
-There’s so much to see and enjoy at the MIA, from terracotta shrine heads from Nigeria to pieces from Van Gogh to samurai art to pre-Columbine American artifacts.
+With over 80,000 pieces of art spanning centuries and hailing from all over the world, the Minneapolis Institute of Art is bound to have a piece that speaks to your soul.
+Browse galleries featuring everything from terracotta shrine heads from Nigeria and Japanese samurai art to Ancient Greek and Roman antiquities to pre-Columbine American artifacts.
+Or check out MIA’s modern & contemporary collections to spot artwork from famous artists like Van Gogh, Rubens, and Picasso.

 It’s worth noting that the Minneapolis Institute of Art is closed on Mondays; be sure to factor that into your travel plans if you’re planning to visit.